johndekroon/serializekiller/README.md

 or
 `./serializekiller.py --url example.com`

+In the scanfile you can put IP adresses and hosts.
+It's also possible to scan specific ports.
+Please see the scanfile.

 **Note:** on my Mac I had to call the script with: `python2.7 serializekiller.py targets.txt`.
 It *might* be specific for my installation.
 On Linux we experienced no problems.

 ##Is it dangerous to use?